SiMoM0/linear_solver/README.md

 model.dual_simplex_method(verbose=2)
 ```

-Further informations about all the functionalities available here in the Wiki.
+Further informations about all the functionalities soon available in a Wiki.